t-simwa/documind-document-analyzer/docs/IMPLEMENTATION_STATUS.md

 - ❌ **Organization Management**: Not implemented (0%)

 ### Key Finding
 The project has a **complete backend architecture** with FastAPI, middleware, error handling, logging, health checks, and background task support.
-The **RAG pipeline is fully implemented** with document ingestion, chunking, embedding, vector storage, retrieval, and generation. **MongoDB database** is set up with Beanie ODM. **Backend APIs** are ~45% complete with authentication, projects, documents, tags, query, and health endpoints implemented.
+The **RAG pipeline is fully implemented** with document ingestion, chunking, embedding, vector storage, retrieval, and generation. **MongoDB database** is set up with Beanie ODM. **Cloud storage** is fully implemented with a storage abstraction layer supporting local, MinIO, AWS S3, and Cloudflare R2 (currently configured). **Backend APIs** are ~52% complete with authentication, projects, documents, tags, query, and health endpoints implemented.
 The frontend has comprehensive UI components with partial API integration.
-Next steps include completing frontend API integration, implementing organization management, and adding enterprise features (SSO, 2FA, audit logs).
+Next steps include completing frontend API integration (dashboard endpoints), implementing missing document endpoints, and adding enterprise features (SSO, 2FA, audit logs).

 ---